TotallyNotChase/intcode/README.md

 That's all fine and dandy, except in later days - you're asked to use that I/O with mass amount of inputs.
 Which means, you need to automate it - interactively automating stdio is a bit of a pain so there's also `IntCode.ST`

-`IntCode.ST` exports functions with the same name as `IntCode` - except there's no stdio here - the inputs should be provided as a list, to `constructMachine`.
+`IntCode.ST` exports functions with the same names as `IntCode`/`IntCode.IO` - except there's no stdio here - the inputs should be provided as a list to `constructMachine`.
 The outputs will be present in the `outs` property of the `IntMachine` (accesible using the `outs` function)

 # API - Module `IntCode`
 ## `IntMachine` - The Intcode machine